Romans 12:12

 Love your enemies.
 Turn the other cheek.
 Do

 not take vengeance.
 Bless those who persecute you.
-Recompense to no man evil for
+Recompense to no man evil

-be transformed over night.
+would be transformed overnight.

-It’s a teaching about personal
+It is a teaching about personal

-on to say in Rom.
-12:18-21, "If it be
+Bible goes on to say in Romans 12:18-21, "If

-hunger, feed him; if he thirst, give him drink: for in so doing you shall heap
+enemy hunger, feed him; if he thirst, give him drink:

-coals of fire on his head.
-Be not overcome of evil, but overcome evil with
+for in so doing you shall heap coals of fire on his head.
+Be not overcome of

 Peace has always been closely associated